 Portability and Scalability

 Each system handles forming, scanning, trimming, and even coolant management, thanks to built-in recirculation floors.
-And with tool-changing capability built right in, future updates—like adding plasma cutting or welding—are just a software update and a new tool away.
+Moreover, with tool-changing capability built right in, future updates—like adding plasma cutting or welding—are just a software update and a new tool away.

 From Artisan to Algorithm